UMEssen/DICOM-RST/docs/topics/configuration.md

 %product% requires configuration before it can run in your environment.

+This configuration will be loaded from a file named `config.yaml` next to the binary.

 ## Example Config

 The following configuration provides all relevant settings.